Solar limb faculae: intensity contrast from two vantage points: Methods

 Deriving the facular contrast as a function of magnetic field strength and observation angle (we call the resulting curves, intensity contrast curves), includes three key components: (1) the intensity contrast; (2) the magnetic field strength; (3) and the identification of faculae, which we base on the magnetic field.
 Our aim is to improve on some of the observational constraints at the limb, by incorporating $B_{LOS}$ obtained from a disc-centre-viewpoint into our analysis.
 In our study, we use (1) the contrast derived from SDO/HMI observations at the limb; (2) the $B_{LOS}$ derived at the disc centre in SO/PHI-HRT, and re-projected to the limb, resulting in spatial averaging of the SO/PHI-HRT pixels; (3) the facular map derived at the disc centre from SO/PHI-HRT, and re-projected to the limb (with the method used for the $B_{LOS}$).

-The combination of intensity contrast observed at the limb with $B_{LOS}$ and facular map derived at the disc centre is only possible under the assumption that the continuum contrast only changes in magnitude when going from disc centre to the limb, but the physical area in which the contrast enhancement is observed does not become larger or smaller (other, than the geometrical effect of a different view-angle). \citet{steiner_radiative_2005} found, that the width of contrast enhancement of faculae changes at most by $87$\,km at various view angles (measured in the plane of the sky).
+The combination of intensity contrast observed at the limb with $B_{LOS}$ and facular map derived at the disc centre is only possible under the assumption that the continuum contrast only changes in magnitude when going from disc centre to the limb, but the physical area in which the contrast enhancement is observed does not become larger or smaller (other than the geometrical effect of a different view-angle). \citet{steiner_radiative_2005} found that the apparent size of faculae (i.e., the spatial extent of contrast enhancement) changes at most by $87$\,km at various view angles (measured in the plane of the sky).
 This is below the pixel size of SO/PHI-HRT even at the disc centre at perihelion ($\lesssim 130$\,km), and therefore the effect is negligible in our observations.